ndoll1998/quantum/README.md

 ### Bond Dissociation Curves of Molecules

 After working with one-electron atoms the next step is to consider molecules.
-There is no analytic solution to schrödinger equation of molecules.
+There is no analytic solution to the schrödinger equation of molecules.
 However with a fair amount of approximations the electronic schrödinger equation can be solved numerically.
 A first approximation is the desciption of atoms.
 Here an atom is typically described by a set of Gaussian Type Orbitals (GTOs), which together approximate the electron orbitals of the atom.
 The following code snippet defines two hydrogen atoms with different origins in the STO-3G basis using the API provided by [BasisSetExchange](https://www.basissetexchange.org/):

 ```python
 # hydrogen 1s orbital in STO-3G basis taken from basis-set-exchange